Content on this page was generated by AI and has not been manually reviewed.

 Can I run a VPN on a consumer-grade edge router?

 Yes, many consumer-grade and small-business devices support IPsec, OpenVPN, or WireGuard, but you may hit performance limits at higher speeds.
 For heavy VPN use, look for devices with hardware acceleration and higher throughput specs.
-Vmware ipsec: Comprehensive Guide to Configuring IPsec VPNs in VMware Environments for Site-to-Site and Remote Access
+Edge secure network vpn: The comprehensive guide to edge computing privacy, performance, and enterprise VPN strategies 2026

 What VPN protocols are best on edge routers?